Spacewalk-18: A Benchmark for Multimodal and Long-form Procedural Video Understanding in Novel Domains: Related Work

 \textbf{Long-form Video Understanding} is an important open question for video representation learning.
-Earlier approaches~\cite{tapaswi2016movieqa} aim to extract high-level information such as character relationships from movies, where the solution is dominated by language-based approaches.
-Wu and Krahenbuhl~\cite{LVU} proposed an object-centric self-supervised framework, along with a benchmark for long-form video understanding.
-To encode long-form temporal context, memory-based approaches~\cite{wu2019long} have been proposed, along with new architectures that better scale with longer sequences~\cite{li2022mvitv2,islam2022long}.
-Our work is inspired by the recent dataset, EgoSchema~\cite{EgoSchema}, for question answering from long-form videos.
-Spacewalk-18 is complementary to EgoSchema, which is based on the same household videos as in Ego4D~\cite{Ego4D}.
-In addition, we compute the temporal certificate proposed by EgoSchema to measure the temporal context needed for humans to solve a video understanding task, and observe that our task requires 40\% more temporal context than EgoSchema.
+Earlier approaches~\citep{tapaswi2016movieqa} aim to extract high-level information such as character relationships from movies, where the solution is dominated by language-based approaches.
+Wu \etal~\citep{LVU} proposed an object-centric self-supervised framework, along with a benchmark for long-form video understanding.
+To encode long-form temporal context, memory-based approaches~\citep{wu2019long} have been proposed, along with new architectures that better scale with longer sequences~\citep{li2022mvitv2,islam2022long}.
+Our work is inspired by the recent dataset, EgoSchema~\citep{EgoSchema}, for question answering from long-form videos.
+Spacewalk-18 is complementary to EgoSchema, which is based on the same household videos as in Ego4D~\citep{Ego4D}.
+We also compute the temporal certificate~\citep{EgoSchema} to measure the context needed for humans to solve a video understanding task, and observe that our task requires 40\% more temporal context than EgoSchema.

-\textbf{Generalization with Foundation Models.} Although it has been observed that in-domain pre-training plays an important role for egocentric video understanding~\cite{kevin2022egovlp}, many applications require generalization towards previously unseen environments, such as in space stations.
-Tian \etal~\cite{tian2020rethinking} observed that training a linear classifier on top of frozen representations achieves competitive performance for few-shot transfer learning.
-A similar observation was made for domain adaptation~\cite{rosenfeld2022domain} and transfer learning~\cite{zhai2022lit}, where moderate amounts of training examples for the target domain are available to adapt the foundation model; and for out-of-distribution generalization~\cite{kirichenko2022last,mehta2022you,wortsman2022robust,chen2023project,kumar2022fine}, where the training and test videos may come from different distributions.
-We observe that Spacewalk-18 requires both domain adaptation from pre-trained foundation models to the space stations, and out-of-distribution generalization across different missions.
-Hence, we perform last-layer fine-tuning when adapting pre-trained foundation models to Spacewalk-18.